Picatout/PocketSimon/readme.md

   where Nx is number of blinks of the colour.

 ## software
- This source code is in totality in file  **PocketSimone.asm** and is well documented (I think).
+ This source code is in totality in file  **PocketSimon.asm** and is well documented (I think).
 It use 100% of RAM and 100% of program space which is 768 bytes.